 - Due to the non-declaration of pregnancy, no additional radiation monitoring device will be utilized.

 - Leave of Absence

-- All prerequisites and co-requisite requirements of the program curriculum must be met.
+- All pre-requisites and co-requisite requirements of the program curriculum must be met.

-If you are pregnant, you should follow acceptable practices of radiation protection, specifically:
+The pregnant student should follow acceptable practices of radiation protection, specifically: